pradeep-isawasan/academic-kickstart/content/post/0toNa.md

   image: ""
 ---

 Real-world data often has "unusual values".
-Data can have this so called "unusual" values for a number of reasons such as observations that were not recorded, data corruption.
+Data can have this so called "unusual" values for a number of reasons such as human errors or problem in measuring devices.

 ### Libraries
 ```{python}